Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 TSA Test Tips

-3. Read Instructions Carefully: Before starting each section, read the instructions thoroughly to avoid misunderstandings that could cost you valuable points.
+- Read Instructions Carefully: Before each section, read the instructions thoroughly so you understand what to do and what to look for.

 Administration